Table of Contents

 - Minimum Capital: SFBs must have a minimum paid-up voting equity capital of Rs.
 200 crore, except for those converted from UCBs.

-- Regulatory Framework: Governed primarily by the Banking Regulation Act, 1949, RBI Act, 1934, and other relevant statutes, SFBs operate within a robust regulatory framework to ensure transparency and accountability.
+- Regulatory Framework: Governed primarily by the Banking Regulation Act, 1949, the RBI Act, 1934, and other relevant statutes, SFBs operate within a robust regulatory framework to ensure transparency and accountability.

 Small Finance Banks play a vital role in advancing financial inclusion and socio-economic development in India.
 Through their focus on priority sector lending, inclusive branch network expansion, and adherence to regulatory norms, SFBs contribute significantly to the country’s inclusive growth agenda.
 As drivers of financial empowerment and inclusion, SFBs continue to evolve, leveraging innovation and technology to reach underserved communities and foster economic resilience.